Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: Factual Accuracy of Multilingual models

 \subsection{Does the Factuality \textit{Geographically} Differ Across Languages?}

-In this section, we explore whether the factuality of models varies with the geographic distribution of the language under study.
-Since GPT-4 performs better in low resource language as seen in figure \ref{fig: fs-per-lang}, from here on, our analysis is conducted using only the outputs from GPT-4.
+In this section, we explore whether the factuality of models varies with the geographic distribution of the language.
+Since GPT-4 performs better in low resource language (Figure \ref{fig: fs-per-lang}), from here on, we conduct our analysis using only the outputs from GPT-4.